 - Stainless steel design resists rust and wear

 When even a high-efficiency four-burner isn’t enough for the scale of your events, this extra-large Member’s Mark griddle with eight burners and compact construction is the first choice for your outdoor cookouts.

 What becomes immediately clear when examining this model is its exceptionally high capacity for both the power output and the amount of food it is able to take in one go.
 At an incredible 1006 square inches, the cold-rolled steel cooktop is able to prepare 65 hamburgers or 126 hot dogs without the need to divide it into batches.

 All of this is made possible by eight powerful burners that provide up to 116,000 BTUs in total, making it ideal for large events that require a near non-stop delivery of freshly griddled food.
 In addition, the electronic ignition system lets you fire up the griddle much faster compared to charcoal or kerosene appliances.
-The grids are made from porcelain wire, while the rest of the stainless steel exterior is powder-coated for extra endurance.
+The grids are made from porcelain ware, while the rest of the stainless steel exterior is powder-coated for extra endurance.

 Another generous addition to this model is its prep space, boasting a whopping 624 square inches found on its two side tables and designated specifically for food handling and even storage.
 The tables can be folded to conserve space when the griddle is not in use.